MannLabs/scPortrait/docs_source/pages/pipeline/segmentation.rst

 This segmentation workflow aims to segment mononucleated cells, i.e. cells that contain exactly one nucleus.
 Based on a nuclear stain and a cellmembrane stain, it first uses a thresholding approach to identify nuclei which are assumed to be the center of each cell.
 Then in a second step, the center of the identified nuclei are used as a starting point to generate a potential map using the cytosolic stain.
 This potential map is then used to segment the cytosol using a watershed approach.
 At the end of the workflow the user obtains both a nuclear and a cytosolic segmentation mask where each cytosol is matched to exactly one nucleus as kann be identified by the matching ``cell id``.

 This segmentation workflow is implemented to only run on the CPU.
-As such it can easily be scaled up to run on large datasets using parallel processing over multiple cores using either the :func:`ShardedSegmentation <sparcscore.pipeline.segmentation.ShardedSegmentation>` class or the :func:`MultithreadedSegmentation <sparcscore.pipeline.segmentation.MultithreadedSegmentation>` class respectively.
+As such it can easily be scaled up to run on large datasets using parallel processing over multiple cores using either the :func:`ShardedSegmentation <scportrait.pipeline.segmentation.ShardedSegmentation>` class or the :func:`MultithreadedSegmentation <scportrait.pipeline.segmentation.MultithreadedSegmentation>` class respectively.
 However, it has a lot of parameters that need to be adjusted for different datasets to obtain an optimal segmentation.

 ..  code-block:: yaml
     :caption: Example configuration for  WGASegmentation